Gallogeta/MCS/index.md

 Same time, when I was cleaning, I wanted to learn how to sing opera.
 I had no musical education.
 So I started practicing and learning from books and videos.
 Went to see choirs and choir practicies.
 After 5 years of training opera I managed to hold my own public Opera Concert and I was takes and a Bass 2 operas singer in Musiikkitalo (Music House) opera choir.<br>

 **NOW**<br>
 Now I am going to learn cyber security and coding.
 Even, if people don't see my potensial or are afraid to hire me, I'll be one of the best professionals.
-Human potensial has no limits.
+Human potential has no limits.
 Limits are only in social enviroment made by those who ddon't want me to succeed or are just afraid out-of-the-box thinking.